-Distribution income is recorded to the extent received.
+Distribution income is recorded to the extent received and on an accrual basis.

-Net realized and unrealized gains and losses on investments are presented in aggregate in the statement of changes in net assets available for benefits as changes in fair value of investments, since the information to segregate the individual elements is not readily available from the Plan's trustee.
+Net realized and unrealized gains and losses on investments are presented in aggregate in the statement of changes in net assets available for benefits as changes in fair value of investments.
 All changes in the fair value of investments are recorded in the statement of changes in net assets available for benefits in the year in which they occur.

-Termination refunds and transfers
+Benefits paid, termination refunds and transfers

+Benefit payments that are due as at year-end are recorded in accounts payable and accrued liabilities.
 When a vested Plan member ceases to be employed by the sponsor, the Plan records a liability to the member on receipt of a signed election form requesting a refund or transfer of assets.
 The amount of the liability is determined in accordance with the actuarial calculation.